 Still, if you really need to gain outer layer space, you can actually embed smaller SMD components in the PCB laminate.

 OK, so here is one driver that still applies –big time!
-As signal speeds goes up it becomes critical to manage parasitic and real EP’s have extremely small parasitic as they can be placed right at the pin they support –for example in high speed termination of a multi gigabit SERDES channel.
+As signal speeds go up, it becomes critical to manage board and passive component parasitics.
+EP’s have extremely small parasitic effects as they can be placed right at the pin they support –for example in high speed termination of a multi gigabit SERDES channel.